Common Questions (FAQ)

 7. If I want to be able to start climbing outdoors on my own what courses should I take?

 Participants without belay skills should take the Intro to Climbing course to gain the basic skills necessary to manage general climbing equipment, and learn basic technique.
 Vertical World offers various Outdoor Programs to help you transition into outdoor climbing.
 Please visit our Outdoor Programs page to learn more about our programs, or your local gym’s Calendar page for current offerings.

 8. What clothing should I wear to climb at the Vertical World?

 We advise wearing stretchy, loose fitting (but not baggy), comfortable clothing that you do not mind getting dirty with chalk.
 It is also important to keep in mind that Vertical World’s climbing walls and holds are textured to simulate real rock, and can sometimes snag clothing.

-9. If I take the Belay Test at one climbing gym, does it transfer to all of the other locations?
+9. If I take the Belay Test at one VW location, does it transfer to the others?

 10. Isn’t climbing outdoors harder than climbing indoors?

 Climbing outdoors on real rock is not necessarily any harder, it just has different challenges.
 Just like the climbs at Vertical World, outdoor climbing routes are given difficulty ratings so we can choose climbs that are within our own skill level.